What to include in a Request for Proposal (RFP) for software development outsourcing? All the necessary aspects are covered in detail in this article.

 The Supplier Questionnaire section gathers information from the potential suppliers on your shortlist.

-Here’s a preview of what we included in our RFP template – and because it’s an editable Word document, you can tweak the questions to fit your organisation’s needs.
+Here’s a preview of what we included in our software RFP template – and because it’s an editable Word document, you can tweak the questions to fit your organisation’s needs.
 Again, remember this is only a part of a very high-level table of contents.
-The RFP template available for download is way more detailed with many more sections and subsections.
+The RFP for software template available for download is way more detailed with many more sections and subsections.

 SUPPLIER QUESTIONNAIRE